BarleyFlour/VisualAdjustments2/README.md

 * Less bugs

-* A more intuitive and exlusively ingame UI
+* A more intuitive and exclusively ingame UI

 * Reduced rate of incidence for the "Grey Character" bug (It's a vanilla bug but i took measures to reduce how often it happens)